1jss/C9-lang/README.md

 ## Arrays

-- Variable length arrays are not allowed use fixed length arrays or C9's `array.h` instead
+- Variable length arrays are not allowed.
+Use fixed length arrays or C9's `array.h` instead

 ```C
 // Not allowed